brandon-rbc/CSE412FinalProject/UI/READMEUI.txt

-These files in both the QTDesignFiles directory and the WindowsFiles directory were generated using QTDesigner, a ui drag and drop program to help us make the initial ui.
-These files are no longer used, and all UI setup is now in the 'main.py' file.
+The UI/WindowsFiles are the files that are actually used throughout the program, both the QTDesignFiles and GeneratedWindowsFiles directories were used with a program called QTDesigner in order to generate the UI, and further modifications were made and finalized in the WindowsFiles directory.